isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

   - Create the NGSI Agent
 <br/>

 Change the name of the agent (it will be the name of the container) and adjust the parameters or let their default values.
-Be sure that your name match the given pattern.
+Be sure that your name matches the given pattern.

 ```